-Prerequisites: (2) ELTR 1210 and ELTR 2240 with grade of C or better must be completed prior to taking this course.
+Prerequisites: ELTR 1210 and ELTR 2240 with grade

+of C or better Lec: 9 Lab: 0 Cr: 9

 Students gain a basic knowledge of circuits used in commercial wiring applications.
 Fundamentals of pipe bending, complete raceway installations, and calculations are introduced.
 As a team, students build a small office setting following National Electrical Code guidelines.